 Introduction

-Backyard chicken farming is an important tool for poverty alleviation among the most under privileged section of the Indian society particularly the rural tribe (Islam et al., 2022).
+Backyard poultry farming is an important tool for poverty alleviation among the most under privileged section of the Indian society, particularly the rural tribe (Islam et al., 2022).
 Backyard poultry farming is characterized by its low-cost inputs, minimal infrastructure requirements, and the utilization of available resources within a household’s immediate environment (Saikiran et al., 2025).
-The productivity of native indigenous chickens is relatively low because of their naturally limited genetic potential (Islam et al., 2020).
+The productivity of native indigenous chicken is relatively low because of their naturally limited genetic potential (Islam et al., 2020).
 Hence, to improve the productivity of indigenous chicken under backyard system, various improved varieties of backyard chicken have been developed by different ICAR institutes, which gives promising productive and reproductive performances under backyard system with no or minimum inputs.
 Kamrupa is an improved dual type of backyard chicken developed by three-way crosses at Assam Agricultural University, Khanapara, Guwahati under the project “ICAR-AICRP on Poultry Breeding” and successfully introduced under backyard system of rearing.
 These birds are hardy, can escape predator and can easily adopt under different agro-climatic zones of Assam (Kalita et al., 2016) and in the entire north-east regions of the country.
-Kamrupa chicken plays a pivotal role in reducing poverty, empowering rural women and provide livelihood and nutritional security for rural tribes (Kalita and Talukdar, 2022).
+Kamrupa chicken plays a pivotal role in reducing poverty, empowering rural women and providing livelihood and nutritional security for rural tribes (Kalita and Talukdar, 2022).
 Growth is normally attained by a systematic sequence of maturational changes and involves deposition of protein and increase in length and size of morphometric parts (Edward, 2000).
 A number of morphological characteristics are known to be the pointers of body growth and market value of chicken apart from body weight (Edward, 2000).
 Morphometric parameters could be an important aspect of information in designing selection and genetic improvement programs for poultry birds, which primarily depends on the variations within and between breeds or populations (Parte et al., 2024).
-Moreover, body weight and body morphometric in chickens have been used in differentiating native from exotic as well as commercial breeds and in establishing phenotypic correlations among various genetic groups (Yakubu et al., 2009).
-The present study aims to gather valuable information on the genetic variations among and within the Kamrupa chickens genetic resources.
+Moreover, body weight and body morphometric in chickens have been used in differentiating native chicken from exotic chicken as well as commercial breeds and in establishing phenotypic correlations among various genetic groups (Yakubu et al., 2009).
 The information is also thought to be crucial for conservation and utilization of the chicken genetic resources.
 Genetic characterization is the most accurate method for evaluating genetic diversity, but it requires advanced technology and is expensive.
 Researchers also use characterization methods based on morphometric traits that are easy to measure, cost-effective, and provide valuable information (Al-Atiyat, 2009).
 Keeping in view that, it is need of the time to work on getting baseline information regarding morphometric traits of Kamrupa chickens of different phenotypes in local climatic condition of Assam.
+This study aims to gather valuable information on the genetic variations among and within the Kamrupa chickens genetic resources.

 Materials and Methods